Manaslu Circuit Tsum Valley Trek - 21 Days

 Accommodations in Kathmandu, and on the path area unit are enclosed within the package price.
 You will be staying at 4-star or similar deluxe hotels in Kathmandu and twenty-one nights at the best available teahouse during the trek.

-In every lodge on the route, Manaslu trekking with nice cozy restaurants with simple food menu or La Carte served.
-Where trekkers can choose the main meals, snacks, and drinks as well as some homemade bakery products in a few lodges.
+In every lodge on the route, Manaslu trekked with nice cosy restaurants with simple food menu or La Carte served where trekkers can choose the main meals, snacks, and drinks as well as some homemade bakery products in a few lodges.

 Where the victim should be brought down to safe and secure places with a medical team or doctors to attend, the fastest means is emergency evacuation by any means of immediate and fast transportation where available.
 In Nepal Himalaya, the quickest emergency evacuation by Helicopter services is to bring the victims back to Kathmandu for further treatment.